sf-wdi-22-23/modules-23/w03-intro-backend-with-express/d2-dawn-express-hello-world/README.md

 Note that the `app` object has a method called `.get()` which takes two arguments: a url and a callback function.
 The callback takes two arguments.
 The `req`, and `res`.
 These stand for "Request" and "Response" from the request response cycle.
 We'll be console logging these objects in the exercises.

+### Game Plan

+Today's exercises are set up a bit like a tutorial to walk you through:

+  * creating a new project with Node and Express
+  * creating routes for clients to make requests to your server
+  * using server-side HTML templates to send responses with data and HTML at the same time
+  * storing data on the server
+  * responding to GET requests with simple strings (`res.send`), HTML templates (`res.render`), or JSON data (`res.json`)
+  * serving static files (images, css...)

 ### Docs, Resources, Further Reading

 1. [Starting an Express Project](http://expressjs.com/starter/installing.html)